Next of Kin (1989 film)

-Next of Kin is a 1989 American action thriller film directed by John Irvin and starring Patrick Swayze and Liam Neeson, with Adam Baldwin, Helen Hunt, Bill Paxton and Ben Stiller in one of his earliest roles.
-The screenplay was based on a story of the same title, both written by Michael Jenning.
+Next of Kin is a 1989 American neo-Western crime thriller film directed by John Irvin and written by Michael Jenning.
+It stars Patrick Swayze and Liam Neeson, with Adam Baldwin, Helen Hunt, Bill Paxton and Ben Stiller in one of his earliest roles.
+The film follows a Chicago Police Department detective originally from the Appalachian countryside of Kentucky investigating the murder of his younger brother by members of the Chicago Outfit.
+Meanwhile, his other brother sets out on his own mission of vengeance against the killers.

+The film was released by Warner Bros.
+Pictures on October 20, 1989.
+It received mixed reviews from critics and was a commercial failure.

 Plot

-Truman Gates, a former US Army Airborne Ranger raised in Appalachia, migrates to Chicago to become a police officer.
+Truman Gates, a former US Army Airborne Ranger raised in Appalachia, migrates to Chicago to become a detective for the Chicago Police Department.
 Married to Jessie, who is pregnant, he has made the transition from hillbilly to lawman.
 When the coal mine closes, Truman persuades his younger brother Gerald to get work in Chicago.
-Unfortunately, soon after Gerald lands a job as a truck driver, his vehicle is hijacked by mobsters and Gerald is killed by Joey Rosellini, the nephew of mob boss Papa John Isabella.
+Soon after Gerald lands a job as a truck driver, his vehicle is hijacked by mobsters and Gerald is killed by Joey Rosellini, the nephew of mob boss "Papa" John Isabella.

-Truman returns to Kentucky for the funeral.
-His surviving brother, Briar Gates, insists on a traditional mountain blood feud, but Truman begs them to let Gerald's murder be dealt with by the law.
-Determined to deal with the murderers himself, Briar searches for his brother's killer in Chicago.
+Truman returns to his hometown in rural Kentucky for the funeral.
+His surviving brother, Briar Gates, insists on a traditional mountain blood feud and searches for his brother's killer in Chicago.

 Meanwhile, Truman tries to solve the crime before Briar can take revenge.
-Approaching John Isabella, he suggests that Gerald's murderer surrender peacefully to save them both a lot of trouble.
+Approaching Papa John, he suggests that Gerald's murderer surrender to save them both trouble.
 John refuses, and Truman is left to continue his investigation.
 After arriving in town, Briar gets a room at a flop house.
-He gives the front desk clerk his cousin's number back home, asking him to call it if Briar doesn't return by morning.
+He gives the front desk clerk, Harold, his cousin Hollis' number back home, asking him to call it if Briar doesn't return by morning.

 Briar goes looking for information on Gerald's killer, shooting up a local mob hangout in the process.
 Truman arrives a little later.
 Joey, embarrassed by the attack, says he will not press charges against Briar, intending to "handle things" himself.
 Working together, Briar and Truman discover who the hijackers were from a witness.
-Truman pressures Lawrence, the son of Papa John, to turn state's evidence against Joey.
-When Lawrence goes to Joey for help, Joey betrays him.
-Lawrence's body is found, having been tortured, with Briar's shotgun at the scene.
+Truman tries to talk Lawrence, the son of Papa John, into turning state's evidence against Joey since he was present when Joey killed Gerald.
+Lawrence goes to Joey for help, but Joey, jealous of Lawrence, kills him.
+Lawrence's body is found, having been tortured and burned, with Briar's shotgun planted at the scene.